Introduction

 A,B,C: Representative individual responses of CF, SF and F2 after injection of alanine at the indicated concentrations.
 In the two left graphs of each panel, the blue color indicates the water/control injection side and the yellow color indicates the alanine injection side.

-D,E,F,G: Box plots showing swimming speed (D), mean position (E) and the number of back and forth trips in X and Y (F,G) in SF (blue), CF (red) and F2 (green), before (lighter color) or after (darker color) the injection of alanine at the indicated concentration.
+D,E,F,G: Box plots showing swimming speed (D), mean position along the X-axis (E) and the number of back and forth trips in X and Y (F,G) in SF (blue), CF (red) and F2 (green), before (lighter color) or after (darker color) the injection of alanine at the indicated concentration.
 Values are calculated over a 15 minutes period.
 Black lines link the « before odor » and « after odor » value for each individual.
 Numbers close to black dots indicate the identity of outlier individuals.
 P-values from paired Mann-Whitney tests are shown.
 The number of fish tested is indicated.

-E, Change in swimming patterns exhibited by SF and CF after injection of alanine 10-4M.
+H, Change in swimming patterns exhibited by SF and CF after injection of alanine 10-4M.
 Fisher’s exact tests.

 Finally, F2 were tested with alanine 10-3M, a concentration that elicits strong responses in CF but not in SF.
 Upon stimulus, F2’s change in behaviors were similar to CF (Figure 4C; Suppl.
-Fig2C for other examples): they decreased back-and-forth swimming activity, decreased swimming speed, and swam close to the odor source (Figure 4DEFG).
+Fig2C for other examples): they decreased back-and-forth swimming activity, decreased swimming speed, and swam close to the odor source (Figure 4D-G).
 They also shifted their swimming patterns (Suppl.
 Fig2D; Fisher’s exact test p=0.0065), including a loss of wall following mode that was reminiscent of the trend observed in CF. As an illustration, the individual shown in Figure 4C displays a striking change from a “large circles” to a “random” swimming pattern accompanied with variations in swimming kinematics.

 Overall, these data suggested that, compared to SF, CF detection threshold and behavioral responses to the amino acid alanine have significantly evolved.